-Preprints are open and accessible scientific manuscripts that are shared publicly, through a preprint server, before being submitted to a journal (or a requirement of the journal policy to submit the manuscript to a preprint server as part of that process).
+Preprints are open and accessible scientific manuscripts that are shared publicly, through a preprint server, before being submitted to a journal (or at the time of submission to a journal, as part of the submission process of the journal).
 Sharing a manuscript or report publicly prior to submission enables full access and, increases equity in the publication process (providing the ability to share research without paying access charges).
-However, it is important to note that some proponents of preprinting may only publish their work as a preprint and not as an article in a peer reviewed journal (such as a report).
+However, it is important to note that some proponents of preprinting may only publish their work as a preprint and not as an article in a peer reviewed journal.